| Wheeling’s

 two, Charles makes new applications of major Bible prophecies to current

+events.
 5 - Day-day

 time prophecies continually develop anew in Charles’ mind.
 Each set